 The BBC also responded to Ofcom's consultation and argued that a clause requiring children be protected from "psychological harm" could hit Bambi because it scares some children.

-In what the corporation describes as a "detailed and considered response" to the proposed code, it complained rules would have a "chilling effect" on broadcasters' freedoms.
-It believes the code's section on broadcasting to
+what the corporation describes as a "detailed and considered response" to the proposed code, it complained rules would have a "chilling effect" on broadcasters' freedoms.
+It believes the code's section on broadcasting to children has

 A recommendation that adult scenes be shown "well after" the 2100 watershed, seemed excessive when the majority of households do not have children, the corporation added.